 Students entering the M.H.Sc program are expected to be in a state of mental and physical health that allows them to participate fully in academic and clinical programs and pose no risk to themselves or others.
-The year 1 health form is submitted to Synergy.
+Students are to submit the required medical certification regarding immunizations and health status within the first academic unit.
+In year 1, this form is submitted on Synergy Gateway and will be independently reviewed to ensure compliance.
+Submission instructions and deadlines will be shared with students at the time of orientation.
+In year 2, an updated health form is submitted.
+For 2024-25 the year 2 form goes to the Student Affairs office.
+Forms are available on the departmental website.

 The Health Form is collected to establish that each student has fulfilled the university's requirements, as well as the standards set forward by the Public Hospitals Act, Section 4.2, Ontario Regulation.
 The forms are not collected for the purposes of storing for student use.
 Students must make a copy of the completed health form and supporting documentation BEFORE submitting them, as students will be required to provide the health form to placement sites multiple times throughout the program.
+There is an administrative fee for obtaining a copy of the record once it has been submitted.